ACD-CLIP: Decoupling Representation and Dynamic Fusion for Zero-Shot Anomaly Detection: Experiments

 As shown in Table~\ref{tab:main_results}, our ACD-CLIP framework consistently establishes a new state-of-the-art across both industrial and medical domains.
 On the widely-used MVTec-AD benchmark, our model excels at fine-grained localization, boosting the pixel-level AP by nearly 10 percentage points over AnomalyCLIP.
 This superiority in capturing precise anomaly boundaries is a direct result of our architectural co-design.

 Trained only on industrial data, ACD-CLIP shows strong cross-domain generalization, achieving 90.4\% and 96.6\% pixel-level AUROC on ClinicDB and BrainMRI, respectively.
-Qualitative results (Fig.~\ref{fig:3}) visually substantiate these gains, showcasing cleaner and more precise anomaly maps.
+Qualitative results (Figure~\ref{fig:3}) substantiate these gains, showcasing cleaner and more precise anomaly maps.
+We observe that the temperature $\tau$ in Eq.~\eqref{eq:anomaly_map} is key to this adaptability, with $\tau=0.05$ being optimal for sharp industrial boundaries and $\tau=0.075$ effectively capturing the diffused boundaries common in medical images.